 In the early 20th century, the psychologist Bluma Zeigarnik studied what became known as the Zeigarnik effect after her professor noticed that a waiter had better recollections of still unpaid orders than ones that were completed (Wikipedia).
 In these modern times, where considerably more tasks abound, it’s often referred to as ‘open loops’ or ‘dangling threads’ and everyone can relate to one degree or another.

 Whether by nature or by practice, I am personally quite susceptible to the Zeigarnik effect.
-As an avid GTD‘er I try very hard to capture the various open loops as they come up so I can circle back and address them through providing an update or otherwise following-up.
-That allows me to provide closure and move onto the next thing.
+As an avid GTD‘er I try very hard to capture the various open loops as they come up so I can circle back and address them by providing an update or otherwise following up.
+That allows me to provide closure and move on to the next thing.

 It’s a blessing

-I have frequently been commended for keeping on top of things and I do view it as a point of pride that I rarely let things slip through my fingers.
-It has helped me considerably in my career in IT which is regularly challenged with the need to manage lots of little details.
+I have frequently been commended for keeping on top of things, and I do view it as a point of pride that I rarely let things slip through my fingers.
+It has helped me considerably in my career in IT, which is regularly challenged by the need to manage lots of little details.

 It’s a curse

 However, open items do weigh on me.
 I also have a high level of responsibility.
 I’m always working to keep short accounts, especially if it’s something that I owe to others.
 That results in me being acutely aware of the ‘pile’ of tasks, which generally acts as a barometer.
 If I’m making progress in closing loops, great!
 If things come in as quickly as they go out, I start to get frustrated.
 If they come in faster than they’re going out; things get really dicey.

 Meeting in the middle